rmzelle/writing/specification-csl10-20100530.rst

 ``demote-non-dropping-particle``
     Sets the display and sorting behavior of the non-dropping-particle in inverted names (e.g. "Koning, W. de").
 The possible values are:

-    -  "never": the non-dropping-particle is treated as part of the family name, whereas the dropping-particle is appended (e.g. "de Koning, W.", "la Martinière, Gérard de").
+    -  "never": the non-dropping-particle is treated as part of the family name, whereas the dropping-particle is appended (e.g. "de Koning, W.", "la MartiniÃ¨re, GÃ©rard de").
 The non-dropping-particle is part of the primary sort key (sort order A, e.g. "de Koning, W." appears under "D").
     -  "sort-only": same display behavior as "never", but the non-dropping-particle is demoted to a secondary sort key (see sort order B, e.g. "de Koning, W." appears under "K").
-    -  "display-and-sort" (default): the dropping and non-dropping-particle are appended to the rest of the name (e.g. "Koning, W. de" and "Martinière, Gérard de la").
+    -  "display-and-sort" (default): the dropping and non-dropping-particle are appended to the rest of the name (e.g. "Koning, W. de" and "MartiniÃ¨re, GÃ©rard de la").
 When names are sorted, all particles are part of the secondary sort key (see sort order B, e.g. "Koning, W. de" appears under "K").